Malek74/Pack-N-Quack/README.md

 ## Motivation

 In today's rapidly evolving travel landscape, tourists seek seamless and personalized experiences that cater to their diverse needs and preferences.
 However, existing platforms often fall short in providing a comprehensive, user-centric solution that bridges the gap between various stakeholders in the tourism industry.
-This is where **DuckTourism** comes into play.
+This is where **Pack-N-Quack** comes into play.

 ### Identifying the Gaps

 1. **Fragmented Services**:
    - **Issue**: Travelers frequently navigate multiple websites and applications to book flights, accommodations, activities, and transportation, leading to a disjointed and time-consuming planning process.
-   - **Solution**: DuckTourism consolidates all essential travel services into a single, unified platform, offering a one-stop solution for all booking needs.
+   - **Solution**: Pack-N-Quack consolidates all essential travel services into a single, unified platform, offering a one-stop solution for all booking needs.

 2. **Lack of Personalization**:
    - **Issue**: Many tourism platforms offer generic recommendations, failing to tailor experiences based on individual preferences, interests, and special occasions.
-   - **Solution**: By leveraging user roles and personalized data, DuckTourism provides customized itineraries, activities, and promotions, enhancing the overall travel experience.
+   - **Solution**: By leveraging user roles and personalized data, Pack-N-Quack provides customized itineraries, activities, and promotions, enhancing the overall travel experience.

 3. **Inefficient Communication**:
    - **Issue**: Real-time updates and notifications are often missing, leaving users uninformed about important changes, confirmations, and opportunities.
-   - **Solution**: DuckTourism integrates real-time notifications, ensuring users stay informed and engaged throughout their journey.
+   - **Solution**: Pack-N-Quack integrates real-time notifications, ensuring users stay informed and engaged throughout their journey.

 4. **Limited Marketplace Integration**:
    - **Issue**: Tourists and local sellers have limited avenues to interact, buy, and sell tourism-related goods, restricting the economic potential of the tourism ecosystem.